top of page

 As in the Japanese art of repairing ceramics with gold, the documentary filmmaker Inara Chayamiti searches for her fragmented identity by gluing together pieces of her family story, marked by two diasporas between opposite sides of the world: Brazil and Japan.

-- Pre-launch impact campaign in 5 Brazilian cities, with 9 special screenings followed by debates with 23 renowned guests in museums, cultural, academic and community spaces
+• Pre-launch impact campaign in 5 Brazilian cities, with 9 special screenings followed by debates with 21 renowned guests in museums, cultural, academic and community spaces (2023, Brazil)

 Yzalú - Rap, Feminism and Blackness